macmcmeans/fisherYatesDurstenfeldKnuthShuffle/README.md

 The shuffle produces verifiably statistically flat output, and the lack of bias may be verified using [this visual tool](https://bost.ocks.org/mike/shuffle/compare.html).
 Optionally, *Sattolo's algorithm* may be used to generate random cyclic permutations of length *n* instead of random permutations.
 This is useful when the condition to be met involves no element of the array ever ending up in its original position.

-This function supports method overloading.
+This function supports "method overloading."
 Any of the optional parameters will be set to their default values if omitted.
 Since this modifies an array *in-place*, the function returns no value.

 <br>&nbsp;<br>
 Version 1<br>